dangtuanhuy/assembla-to-jira-migration/README.md

 $ ruby 19-jira_create_sprints.rb # => data/jira/:space/jira-create-sprints.csv
 ```

-The issues are redistibuted to the sprints they belong to and the most recent sprint is set as the `active` sprint.
+The issues are redistributed to the sprints they belong to and the most recent sprint is set as the `active` sprint.

 ### Update board